 It's also a good design practice to include a hierarchy that allows visuals to drill down to the version level.

 A role-playing dimension is a dimension that can filter related facts differently.
 For example, at Adventure Works, the date dimension table has three relationships to the reseller sales facts.
 The same dimension table can be used to filter the facts by order date, ship date, or delivery date.

 In a data warehouse, the accepted design approach is to define a single date dimension table.
 At query time, the "role" of the date dimension is established by which fact column you use to join the tables.
 For example, when you analyze sales by order date, the table join relates to the reseller sales order date column.

-In a Power BI model this design can be imitated by creating multiple relationships between two tables.
+In a Power BI model, this design can be imitated by creating multiple relationships between two tables.
 In the Adventure Works example, the date and reseller sales tables would have three relationships.
-While this is possible, it's important to understand that there can only be one active relationship between two Power BI model tables.
+While this design is possible, it's important to understand that there can only be one active relationship between two Power BI model tables.
 All remaining relationships must be set to inactive.
 Having a single active relationship means there is a default filter propagation from date to reseller sales.
 In this instance, the active relationship is set to the most common filter that is used by reports, which at Adventure Works is the order date relationship.

 The only way to use an inactive relationship is to define a DAX expression that uses the USERELATIONSHIP function.
 In our example, the model developer must create measures to enable analysis of reseller sales by ship date and delivery date.
-This can be tedious, especially when the reseller table defines many measures.
+This work can be tedious, especially when the reseller table defines many measures.
 It also creates Fields pane clutter, with an overabundance of measures.
 There are other limitations, too:

 - When report authors rely on summarizing columns, rather than defining measures, they can't achieve summarization for the inactive relationships without writing a report-level measure.
 Report-level measures can only be defined when authoring reports in Power BI Desktop.